ml4code/ml4code.github.io/base-taxonomy/index.md

 ---
 layout: page
 title: Taxonomy
+description: A taxonomy of machine learning models of source code.
 ---
 A probabilistic model of source code is a probability distribution over code artifacts.
 To group these family of models